What are the signs of a bed bug infestation? Here are a few signs to look out for:

 People might experience redness and swelling.
 Bites can be extremely itchy, making these pests particularly pesky.
 Welts often develop a few days after being bitten.

-Furthermore, a professional knows the behavioral pattern of bed bugs and have the tools to inspect hard-to-reach areas.
+Furthermore, a professional knows the behavioral pattern of bed bugs and has the tools to inspect hard-to-reach areas.
 They also have the right products to remove pests without damaging furnishings and the environment.

 Chemical vs Non-Chemical Bed Bug Control